songkick/mega_mutex/README.markdown

 ## Configure

-MegaMutex uses Dalii to store the mutex, so your infrastructure must be set up to use memcache servers.
+MegaMutex uses Dalii to store the mutex, so your infrastructure must be set up to use redis servers.

-By default, MegaMutex will attempt to connect to a memcache on the local machine, but you can configure any number of servers like so:
+By default, MegaMutex will attempt to connect to a redis on the local machine, but you can configure any number of servers like so:

     MegaMutex.configure do |config|
-      config.memcache_servers = ['mc1', 'mc2']
+      config.redis_servers = {:host => 'xxx', :port => 6379}
     end

 ## Help